Cybersecurity-Student-Association/n2h-red/01-Reverse Shells/README.md

 the target system.

 - how many other users are on this machine?  how do you know?
+- can we use the credentials we found earlier for anything? if so, for what?
 - are there any other listening services/ports? (hint: use the `ss` and `netstat` utilities)
 - what is the IP address of the exploited machine?  is this address the same as